 You should be specifically looking at:

-But don’t worry, I’ve compiled a list of the top 5 sniper scopes that are fine in terms of the above aspects.
+To help make your decision easier, I’ve researched and compiled a list of the top 5 sniper scopes available online that are fine in terms of the above aspects.
 All you have to do is compare the features!

 To get a quick taste of what we’re looking at, here are a few basic specs for the scopes I’ll be reviewing in the article.